Sydney Criminal Lawyers is an Exceptional Team of Specialist Criminal & Traffic Defence Lawyers, located opposite Sydney's Downing Centre Courts.

-Our fixed fee services are available for all types of criminal and driving cases such as drug possession, assaults, AVOs, drink driving and a range of traffic cases.
+Our fixed fee services are available for a wide range of criminal and driving cases such as drug possession, assaults, AVOs, drink driving and a most traffic offences.

-If you don't have a court date and wish to attend our offices for personalised advice from an Experienced Criminal Lawyer, there is a fixed fee of $200 + GST ($220).
+For those who aren't going to court but wish to attend our offices for personalised advice from an Experienced Criminal Lawyer, there is a fixed fee of $200 + GST ($220).

 All conferences are Obligation Free.

 If you have been charged with a Criminal or Traffic Offence and you would like to find out what penalties you may face.+ Click here